Astrid Cleve: Quaternary geology and later diatoms studies

 During the 1932–1955 period she published several monographs on diatom taxonomy.
 The first, in 1932, covered 535 extant and fossil diatom species—including 184 species unknown in Sweden—found in the Täkern Basin.
 The second followed two years later, after 1932 fieldwork in Lapland; it covered 673 northern Finnish diatom species, many of which were new discoveries.
 This work led her to geological studies undertaken through examination of diatom flora.
 That same year, Cleve published on the Quaternary geology of the region.
 In this same period, she was employed by geologists of the Geological Survey of Sweden to study diatoms in postglacial sediment.
 She did not produce another major work until 1951, when her comprehensive monograph on Swedish and Finnish diatoms, written over more than a decade, was published.
 Still in use today, Die Diatomeen von Schweden und Finnland covered approximately 1600 diatom species and their taxonomy, distribution, ecology, and fossils.
 She continued work on these regions' flora for many years, discovering new species and correcting taxonomy.
 After her 1945 return to Uppsala University, Cleve participated in the geology department and contributed theories about changes in the Baltic Sea's water level during the Quaternary period.
 She lectured on diatomology there from 1947 to 1948 at the University's Institute of Plant Ecology.
 In 1948, she was awarded an honorary degree, as Sweden's first female recipient of the Jubilee Doctor of Philosophy.

-She was awarded an honorary professorship for her diatom studies in 1955.
+Between 1951 and 1955, Astrid Cleve von Euler published her major life work, Die Diatomeen von Schweden und Finnland, spanning across five volumes.
+As most of her writings, she did so in German.
+She was awarded an honorary professorship in biology for her diatom studies in 1955.
 Cleve continued to publish scientific papers until the age of 86.